QUT-Motorsport/eufs_rviz_plugins/eufs_rviz_plugins/README.md

 allows visualisations of cones and their covariance.
 However, in RViz, the cone and covariance visuals can individually be toggled under the namespace property in the display panel.

+- #### WaypointArrayStampedDisplay
+  This plugin provides a visualisation for the `eufs_msg::msg::WaypointArrayStamped` message.

 ### Tools

 ### View Controllers